hannobraun/playground/2025-08-02_monobloc/README.md

 ### Stack Manipulation

-There's a nice side effect to having the binding operator: It saves us from having to learn all those stack manipulation operators, that other stack-based languages tend to have.
+As a side effect to having the binding operator, we don't have to learn all those stack manipulation operators, that other stack-based languages tend to have.

 We can just implement them using bindings.